All Episodes

 I mean, that would be their preference.

-That there be no second amendment.
+That there be no Second Amendment.

 Just get four or five justices to wipe it out.

-We have no, even though the Constitution specifically says we do, yet they further the notion that we all have a right to health care.
+Even though the Constitution specifically says we do, yet they further the notion that we all have a right to health care.

 We do not have a right to health care.